techbelle/the-little-mongodb-book/en/mongodb.markdown

 # Chapter 8 - Security and Backups #

 ## Security ##
 When it was first released, MongoDB did not have security enabled by default.
-Rather, they relied on the individual installing it to follow security best practices to lock down the data from malicious actors.
+Rather, it relied on the individual performing installation to follow security best practices to lock down the data from malicious actors.
 A lot has changed, and many default settings now only allow open access to the data from `localhost` after installation.
 You should follow [documented best practices](https://www.mongodb.com/docs/manual/security/) to set up appropriate roles, users and permissions.

 If you're not using MongoDB Atlas, you will need to follow these steps: